This post contains affiliate links.

 The following are ways that you can transport your kayak safely.

 - Roof rack.
 A horizontal bar-style roof rack is the best and most common way of transporting kayaks on the roof of a car.
-In addition, there are accessories such as saddles and cradles that will hold the shape of the kayak better on the flat bar of the roof rack.
+In addition, accessories such as saddles and cradles will hold the shape of the kayak better on the flat bar of the roof rack.
 These roof rack mountings are great if you need to drive long distances or at highway speeds.

 - Foam block racks.
 These come in styles to fit on a flat bar roof rack and fit flush on the roof of a car.
 They are only suitable for transporting your kayak for short distances at slow speeds and low winds.

 - No roof racks.
 In this instance, you can use the foam block racks directly on the roof of your car.
 However, you will need to find a way to tie the kayak down through the car’s windows and tie down the nose and stern.
 This method is not safe and not recommended for long distances or high speeds.
 Never tie the kayak directly to the roof of your car without foam blocks; it could damage your vehicle or the kayak, and the kayak will not be secure.

 - Travel speed.
 You should always limit your travel speed when you have a kayak on the roof.
 The kayak will affect how the car handles, and strong winds and high speeds could be problematic.
 As a result, it is best to limit your maximum speed to around 60 to 70 mph on the highway.